Slow Cooker Baked Spaghetti {Million Dollar Spaghetti}

 What is the difference between normal spaghetti and baked spaghetti?

-- Baked Spaghetti is spaghetti and sauce topped with a creamy cream cheese and ricotta mixture and topped with cheese, and baked to meld all the flavors together.
+• Baked Spaghetti is spaghetti and sauce topped with a creamy cream cheese and ricotta mixture and topped with cheese, and baked to meld all the flavors together.
 In this case we are using our slow cooker to “bake” this casserole.
-Baked spaghetti tastes like an ultra decadent lasagana (but of course with different noodles).
+Baked spaghetti tastes like an ultra decadent lasagna (but of course with different noodles). – We also love to make Crockpot Lasagna and Ravioli Lasagna.

-- Pasta sauce – You can use Ragu, Newman’s Own, Rao’s or even make your own homemade marinara in this recipe!
+• Pasta sauce – You can use Ragu, Newman’s Own, Rao’s or even make your own homemade crockpot marinara sauce.
 Just use two 24-oz. jars.

-- Spaghetti noodles – One pound of cooked spaghetti noodles will be added to this after the sauce has simmer all day.
+• Spaghetti noodles – One pound of cooked spaghetti noodles will be added to this after the sauce has simmered all day.

 Step One – Add both jars of pasta sauce to the slow cooker.